Term Topics

 Here are just some suggested new endings for the the Three Little Piggies.

-This term was all about the A-Z of animals.
-We explored letters across the alphabet, picked a few favourites (including bugs and creepy crawlies), talked about what they eat, where they live and sleep, and did lots of activities around our findings.
+We learn all about the A-Z of animals.
+We explored letters across the alphabet, picked a few favourites (including bugs and creepy crawlies), talked about what they eat, where they live and sleep, and do lots of activities around our findings.

 You can see them all over the walls at the pre-school.

-This Terms' topic is ‘People who help us’.
+The topic could be ‘People who help us’.

 • Sharing and team work